 That yogurt – so hot right now.
 Yogurt has really taken off as a superfood for adults recently, but babies figured out the health benefits of yogurt a long time ago.
-Check out these seven reasons to give Baby her wish – yogurt!
+Check out these seven reasons to give Baby their wish – yogurt!

 - Calcium and other nutrients

-Loaded with nutrients like calcium, protein, Vitamin C, and more, yogurt is a great way to get your baby the vitamins and minerals that she needs to grow big and strong.
+Loaded with nutrients like calcium, protein, Vitamin C, and more, yogurt is a great way to get your baby the vitamins and minerals that they need to grow big and strong.

 - It’s safe (even though milk might not be)